-The ILRP Doctoral Scholarship is designed to enhance research opportunities for SJD and PhD in Law students who wish to develop expertise in one or more of the ILRP’s areas of research focus and to develop world-class intellectual strength in the areas of international law that are most important to global innovation, prosperity, sustainability and security.
+The ILRP Doctoral Scholarship is designed to enhance research opportunities for SJD and PhD in Law students from Canadian faculties of law who wish to develop expertise in one or more of the ILRP’s areas of research focus and to develop world-class intellectual strength in the areas of international law that are most important to global innovation, prosperity, sustainability and security.

 In consultation with public, private, academic and civil society sector experts in international and transnational law, the ILRP has developed a research work plan focused on advancing knowledge and understanding in four vital areas of international law, set out below.
 In pursuing its work plan, the ILRP is interested in empirical case studies, analysis of the efficacy of international law regimes, and interdisciplinary research that considers the impacts on human security, rights and development:

-- Legal approaches to sovereign debt resolution, corporate risk mitigation, financial stability and setting international standards for capital markets;
+- Legal approaches to sovereign debt resolution, systemic risk, financial stability and setting international standards for capital markets;

-- International law dimensions of connecting carbon markets in North America;
+- International law dimensions of connecting carbon markets and green finance;

 - Management of IP rights (IP strategy and commercialization);

-- Developing international law and governance on traditional knowledge, genetic resources and traditional cultural expressions;
+- Governance of traditional knowledge, genetic resources associated and traditional cultural expressions;

-- Insurance issues and financial products related to Loss and Damage under the Warsaw International Mechanism;
+- Insurance and financial products related to loss and damage under the UNFCCC Warsaw International Mechanism;

-- Transition to a low carbon economy including the issues of climate risk and the Financial Disclosure Guidelines from the Financial Stability Board and approaches to decarbonization and sustainable finance;
+- Transition to a low carbon economy including the issues of climate risk and the Financial Disclosure Guidelines from the Financial Stability Board and approaches to decarbonization, energy transition, and sustainable finance;

 - Climate law and trade law;

-- New and emerging issues in oceans law, including climate action in maritime shipping and oceans climate geoengineering, law and governance to protect biodiversity beyond national jurisdiction, and a liability regime in respect of Deep Sea Bed mining.
+- New and emerging issues in oceans law, including climate action in maritime shipping and oceans climate geoengineering, law and governance to protect biodiversity beyond national jurisdiction, and a liability regime for Deep Sea Bed mining.